tdauth/wowr/README.md

 * Added Outland area with a new boss.
 * New Outland area with four goldmines and four quests.
 * Outland portals all over the map.
-* "-nowin" replaced "nodefeat".
+* '-nowin' replaced 'nodefeat'.
 The game can be won by killing the final boss in the Outland area.
 * Hand of God at level 35.
 * Ability 'Reward Freelancer' in all main buildings.
 * Ability 'Give Units to Another Allied Player' in all main buildings.